 HOW LONG DOES A SKIN PURGE LAST?

-Any irritation from skin purging should be temporary and resolve itself in the same amount of time as a standard acne breakout, or sooner.
+Any irritation from skin purging should be temporary and resolve itself in the same amount of time as a standard acne-prone breakout, or sooner.
 If your skin doesn’t settle after a few weeks, or if your breakouts are severe or worsening, seek the guidance of your GP or dermatologist.
 Breakouts have various triggers and there may also be hormonal, health and lifestyle factors involved.
-A healthcare professional will be best placed to determine the cause of your acne and assess your skin situation holistically.
+A healthcare professional will be best placed to assess your skin situation holistically.